kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 - the CPU Manager should be enabled and proper CPU Manager policy should be configured on a Node.
 See [control CPU Management Policies](/docs/tasks/administer-cluster/cpu-management-policies/);
 - the Topology Manager should be enabled and proper Topology Manager policy should be configured on a Node.
 See [control Topology Management Policies](/docs/tasks/administer-cluster/topology-manager/).

-Support for the Memory Manager requires `MemoryManager` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) to be enabled.
+Starting from v1.22, the Memory Manager is enabled by default through `MemoryManager` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/).

-That is, the `kubelet` must be started with the following flag:
+Preceding v1.22, the `kubelet` must be started with the following flag:

 `--feature-gates=MemoryManager=true`

+in order to enable the Memory Manager feature.

 ## How Memory Manager Operates?